Finding the best time to post on Facebook is a great way to boost engagement, drive traffic, and gain new followers.

 Start by picking five different times throughout the week.

-For example, if you notice that your followers are most active between 5 and 9 pm EST, schedule your posts to appear at 5, 6, 7, 8, and 9 pm.
+For example, if you notice that your followers are most active between 5 and 9pm EST, schedule your posts to appear between those times throughout the week.

-In your spreadsheet, track how many likes and comments each post receives, along with the date and time that you posted them.
+In your spreadsheet, track how many likes and comments each post receives, along with the date and time you posted them:

-It might take a few weeks, but you can use this information to help you choose the best days to share to specific networks based on your own audience, along with the times that work best for getting traffic on those specific days.
+It might take a few weeks, but you can use this information to help determine the best days to share content with your audience.

-How to Schedule for Your Best Time to Post with Later
+How to Schedule for Your Best Time to Post on Facebook

-Now that you know when your Facebook audience is most active, and how to drive the most engagement based on your audience’s activity, the last step is to schedule your Facebook posts for your best times to post on Facebook.
+Now that you know when your Facebook audience is most active, you can schedule your Facebook posts to auto-publish at the most optimal times.